Skip links

 • if you object to the processing pursuant to Art.
 21 para.
 1 GDPR and it has not yet been determined whether the legitimate reasons of the controller outweigh your reasons.

 Where the processing of personal data concerning you has been restricted, such data may be processed, with the exception of their storage, only with your consent or for the establishment, exercise or defense of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the Union or a Member State.
+If the restriction of processing has been restricted in accordance with the above conditions, you will be informed by the controller before the restriction is lifted.

 4.4 Right to deletion